SteveWaggoner/WikitreeTools/README.md

 # WikitreeTools

-This python scripts is used to generate the following webpage:
+This python script is used to generate the following webpage:

 https://www.wikitree.com/wiki/Space:Wagner_Name_Study_-_Lineages